Clicky

 • Memory foam layer infused with gel to add to the cooling effect.

-The GhostBed Flex Luxury mattress comes at the top of our list of the best hybrid mattresses in Canada.
+The GhostBed Flex is my best mattress for couples due to its construction, coolness, and slow-adaptive foam.
 Its hybrid construct is a combination of an innerspring core for support, a gel-infused memory foam top and transition layer for cooling stress relief, and a proprietary latex layer that enhances mattress responsiveness.

 I think the GhostBed Flex would be a good deal for hot sleepers as the mattress exudes an always cool surface even while in use, something I experienced when reviewing the mattress.
+I recorded a temperature of 30.4 degrees Celsius, and I was cool enough to feel comfortable throughout the night.
+This is 0.6 degrees cooler than the Hush Iced Hybrid, making the GhostBed Flex better suited to hot sleepers.
 Furthermore, the mattress contoured my body, creating a weightless sensation that made me feel better and refreshed after rest.

 Based on Our Tests